Last Updated on December 23, 2025

 The Capilano Suspension bridge is a major Vancouver attraction, opening in 1889.
 The suspension Bridge spans 137m (450 ft) and 70m (230ft) high above the Capilano River.

-Visit the Capilano Suspension bridge website for more information.
+Visit the Capilano Suspension bridge website for tickets and more information.

 Vallea Lumina In Whistler